xemle/home-gallery/README.md

 ## Features

-- Due the file index the detection of changed media becomes quite fast after the first run
+- Reverse image lookup (similar image search).
+If you have one sunset image, you can easily find other sunset photos in your archive without manual tagging
+- Face detection and search by similar faces
+- GEO location reverse lookups
+- Simple mobile app through [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) support
+- Tagging, single and multi selection
-- Once the preview files are generated and mete data are extraced, the original sources are not touched and required any more.
+- Support of read only and offline media sources.
+Once the preview files are generated and their meta data are extraced, the original sources are not touched and required any more.
 So media from offline disk need to be extracted only once and the disk can stay offline on next runs
 - Media are identified by their content.
-Duplicated media (identical files byte-by-byte) are only processed once and renaming is supported without recalulating previews etc.
+Duplicated media (identical files byte-by-byte) are only processed once.
+Renaming is supported without recalulating previews etc.
-- With secured https setup the webapp can be used as PWA app on mobile devices
-- Tags are supported and such edits are propagated and updated on concurrent sessions
-- Reverse image lookup (similar image search) is supported.
-So if you have one sunset image, you can easily find other sunset photos in your archive without manual tagging
+- Fast file changes detection such as add, removes, renames or moves
+- Static side export such as the [demo gallery](https://demo.home-gallery.org)

 ## Limits